 This stage is where the principal contractor (if applicable) will bear most of the responsibility for the construction project.
 Their duties include seeing that all the plans and measures prepared in the pre-construction phase are put into action and that risks to health and safety are controlled.

-There are three key roles under the CDM regulations.
-These are:
+There are three three key roles defined under the CDM regs:

 CDM client

 This is the person, group or organisation that has authorised the construction work to be carried out.
 Although CDM clients may not be directly involved in the construction themselves, they still have a say over how the work is carried out.
-Their duties range from:
+Their duties include:

 - Ensuring construction work can go ahead safely.